 2) REQUIRED: Your Overall GPA and Major GPA are important.
 Overall GPA is your Overall Cumulative GPA.
 Major GPA is the GPA of the grades within the required coursework for your major.
 You may need to calculate your major GPA if it not posted on your transcript.
 Your Overall GPA should be at least a B (3.0) on your transcript.

 3) REQUIRED: Statement of Purpose - You will need a 500 word statement of purpose for the MS program applications.
 You should have a 500 - 2000 word statement of purpose for the PhD program applications.

-6) If you are an international applicant, a student copy of your TOEFL or IELTS score report (Recommended but not required for application submission and review.
+6) If you are an international applicant, a student copy of your TOEFL or IELTS score report are highly recommended but not required for application submission and review.
 It is helpful to provide some documentation of your ESL proficiency.

 Can you apply to more than one program?
 Yes, you can apply to more than one program.
 You will need to complete an application for each program.